Are ACLS certifications and BLS certifications similar? Absolutely. Are they the same thing? Far from it. Here's why:

 The foremost distinction between ACLS and BLS is the level of advancement between the two.
 Essentially, ACLS is a more advanced and sophisticated course that builds upon the basic fundamentals you develop during BLS – as both of the names suggest.
 However, there’s much more to it than that.
 In this article, we’ll explain the main purpose of both an ACLS certification course and a BLS certification course.
 More importantly, we’ll pinpoint the main features that distinguish the two from each other.

-BLS is intended to be for anyone who needs to know the basic principles of CPR, AED usage and other primary methods of lifesaving skills.
+BLS is intended to be for anyone who needs to know the basic principles of CPR, AED usage, and other primary methods of lifesaving skills.
 BLS is often performed in out-of-hospital situations, and may not always be performed by a healthcare professional.
 While BLS is often required for medical professionals, BLS / CPR courses are commonly completed by teachers, coaches, lifeguards, babysitters, and more.
 Conversely, ACLS is designed specifically for healthcare professionals.
-This includes physicians, nurses, anesthesiologists, paramedics, dentists and more.
+This includes physicians, nurses, anesthesiologists, paramedics, dentists, and more.

-Background Medical Knowledge Needed
+Background of Medical Knowledge Needed

 Having some medical knowledge is helpful going into both courses, but it’s not necessarily required for BLS.
 ACLS on the other hand, demands at least a basic foundation of medical knowledge that will allow you to absorb the material and successfully complete the course.
 It is common for ACLS participants to have completed a BLS Certification prior to beginning their ACLS course – and ACLS Certification courses often include a review of BLS course material.
-For example, understanding basic ECGs is a major component to any ACLS exam.
+For example, understanding basic ECGs is a major component of any ACLS exam.
 While you will spend time studying them during the course, it’s important that you enter the exam already having a basic familiarity with ECGs and how to read them.

 Whereas a BLS Certification doesn’t give the provider recommendations for administering medications, an ACLS certification does.
 During your ACLS course, you will study multiple pharmaceutical drugs, the situations that call for particular pharmaceuticals, correct dosages, and recommendations for drug administration.